 What Are Performance Metrics in Performance Testing?

-Performance metrics in performance testing are measurements used to assess how a system performs under different conditions.
-They help identify bottlenecks, optimize resource usage, and improve overall system reliability.
-These metrics provide insights into system responsiveness, stability, and scalability.
+Performance metrics in performance testing are metric measures used to assess how a system performs under different conditions.
+They help identify bottlenecks, optimize resource usage, and provide valuable insights for the development team to improve overall system reliability.

 What Are the Three Types of Performance Metrics?